simeononsecurity/simeononsecurity.ch/content/articles/nation-states-major-players-cyber-warfare/index.en.md

 **Nation-States Are Major Players in Cyber Warfare**

-In the rapidly changing landscape of cybersecurity, the role of nation-states cannot be underestimated.
+In the rapidly changing landscape of cybersecurity, the role of nation-states can't be underestimated.
 These powerful entities have become major players in cyber warfare, using their resources and expertise to launch sophisticated attacks, gather intelligence, and influence global affairs.
 In this article, we will dig into the world of nation-state cyber operations, examining their motivations, tactics, and the implications for individuals, organizations, and nations.

 {{< youtube id="y-rp8SDp5so" >}}